Getting Started Guide

 images/add_frameworks.png

-Step 3: Set Project Linker Flags
+Step 3: Set Project Linker and Code Generation Flags

 • Add -ObjC and -all_load flag to the Other Linker Flags in the build settings of your application target.
 Please use the flag exactly as it is—the most common mistake here tends to be misspelling or incorrect capitalization.